xebia-functional/second-bridge/README.md

 Contribute
 =========

-We've tried to pack **Second Bridge** with many useful features from the Scala language, but considering all the work done in that language we have a lot of ground to cover yet.
+We've tried to pack **Second Bridge** with many useful features from the **Scala** language.
+But considering all the work done there, we have a lot of ground to cover yet.
 That's why **47 Degrees wants YOU**!
 Second Bridge is **completely open-source**, and we're really looking forward to see what you can come up with!
 So if you're interested in Second Bridge and think that you've come up with a great feature to add... don't hesitate and send us a PR!
 We'll review and incorporate it to our code-base as soon as possible.

 License
 ======